 I digress!!!

-Since we shot all day, there were times when the sun was high in the sky, rendering everything hot, harsh, and contrasty.
+Since we shot all day, there were times when the sun was high in the sky, rendering everything hot, harsh, and lots of contrast.
 The above photo was shot during that time of day.
 So what do you do, especially when you’re taking a portrait of some local workers and you don’t want “Raccoon eyes”?
 You know those eyes that have deep shadows from the sun being almost overhead?

 You place them just out of the sun, where the light is just missing their face and the reflections coming off the ground help bounce light evenly on all their faces.

-Visit my website at: www.joebaraban.com, and be sure to check out my workshop schedule.
+Visit my website at: www.joebaraban.com, and follow me on Instagram: www.instagram.com/barabanjoe.
+Be sure to check out my workshop schedule at the top of this blog.

 JoeB